rhea-finance/rhea-sdk/README.md

-## Ref Swap Widget
+## Rhea Swap Widget

 ### Description

-The Ref Swap Widget is a useful tool, allowing any third party service to access Ref's liquidity.
-Users of ecosystem dapps have the ability to swap via the Widget, without the need to go to Ref app, thus improving the user experience.
+The Rhea Swap Widget is a useful tool, allowing any third party service to access Rhea's liquidity.
+Users of ecosystem dapps have the ability to swap via the Widget, without the need to go to Rhea app, thus improving the user experience.

 Here are some use cases: